aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/html-converter/convert-html-to-gif/_index.md

 ### **Example 1.** Convert HTML from the storage to GIF and save the result to the storage

 The conversion process is following - a source document is loaded from the *default* cloud storage, and after conversion is completed, the result is saved to this storage.
 The default GIFConversionOptions are applied to the conversion.
-In the example, we use methods of the **ConverterBuilder** class: **FromStorageFile**(`inputPath`), **To**(`ConversionOptions`) and **SaveToStorage**(`outputDirectory`) that specify input data, the output format and the target directory for a conversion result.
-The **Convert**(`ConverterBuilder builder`) overloaded method applies the builder style setup of the conversion parameters using ConverterBuilder class.
+In the example, we use methods of the **ConverterBuilder** class: **FromStorageFile**(`inputPath`), **To**(`ConversionOptions`) and **SaveToStorageDirectory**(`outputDirectory`) that specify input data, the output format, and the target directory for a conversion result.
+The **Convert**(` builder`) overloaded method applies the builder style setup of the conversion parameters using ConverterBuilder class.

 {{< tabs tabTotal="10" tabID="1" tabName1="C#"  tabName2="Java" tabName3="C++"  tabName4="Python" tabName5="PHP"  tabName6="Ruby" tabName7="Node.js" tabName8="Swift"  tabName9="Java/Android" >}}